xp-forge/dolly/README.md

       - clumsybird: https://github.com/ellisonleao/clumsy-bird.git
 ```

-In the example the repo '2048' will be placed in `$ROOT_DIR/games/html/js`
+In the example the repo '2048' will be placed in `$ROOT_DIR/games/html/js`.

+The `default` project also includes the `design-essentials` and `html` projects.
+So when the `default` project is processed, all of the repos in this config file will be processed.

+If a project is included multiple times, it is only processed once.